-We will fine anyone seen getting rid of rubbish in an irresponsible or antisocial way
+We fine anyone seen getting rid of rubbish in an irresponsible or antisocial way

-Dorset Police, Authorised Council Officers and specially appointed third party contractors can issue Fixed Penalty Notices to anyone they believe has littered.
+Anyone who is caught littering can receive a Fixed Penalty Notice (fine).
 You can also receive a Fixed Penalty Notice for dog fouling, fly tipping or posting and graffiti.

 Will I be prosecuted?

 If you pay your Fixed Penalty Notice we won't prosecute you for the littering offence.

 If you don’t pay your Fixed Penalty Notice, we will prosecute you in law court.

 When do I need to pay by?